Professional practice

 Spliethoff’s Bevrachtingskantoor BV v Bank of China [2015] 2 Lloyd’s Rep. 123: Chris was instructed on behalf the buyer of two ships being constructed in China.
 He was originally instructed in relation to two arbitrations (one in relation to each vessel) concerning the construction of the vessels, but the builder and the seller subsequently commenced court proceedings in China.
 Chris was subsequently involved in four further, related arbitrations and in High Court proceedings in which his clients sought and obtained anti suit injunctions from the Commercial Court and the London Arbitrators.

-Naibu –v- Pinsent Masons [2020] EWHC 2719: Chris is instructed on behalf of the 2nd Defendant in this claim for damages in excess of £180,000,000.
-The vast majority of the claims advanced have recently been struck out on the basis that they were claims for reflective losses.
+Naibu –v- Pinsent Masons [2020] EWHC 2719: Chris was instructed on behalf of the 2nd Defendant in this claim for damages in excess of £180,000,000.
+The vast majority of the claims advanced were struck out on the basis that they were claims for reflective losses.

-B -v- A: Chris is advising solicitors in relation to possible claims arising out of their conduct of an HKIAC arbitration.
+B -v- A: Chris advised solicitors in relation to possible claims arising out of their conduct of an HKIAC arbitration.

 Re H: Chris is instructed on behalf of the professional liability insurers of a law firm in this dispute concerning which of two different firms is the successor practice of a third firm for the purposes of a high profile claim for damages made against the third firm.